macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

  <img width="200" height="200" src="/pics/RosbotFollower/rosbot.jpg">
 ---

 In this tutorial I describe one way to make robot detect and follow people - it won't make a great spy but could be useful to carry luggage or groceries.
 Whole system was implemented on Husarion's ROSbot with ESP32 as a remote.
-To find people I used scans from LiDAR (RPLidar A2) with my detector, which turned out to be fast and quite reliable.
-I also tested other LiDAR approaches available on ROS - leg_detector and leg_tracker but in this case didn't perform well enough.
-Another package I checked is upper_body_detector, which uses RGBD camera to detect humans.
+To find people I used scans from LiDAR (RPLidar A2) with my detector, which is simple but turned out to be fast and quite reliable.
+I also checked other LiDAR approaches available on ROS - leg_detector and leg_tracker but in this case didn't perform well enough.
+Another package I tested is upper_body_detector, which uses RGBD camera to detect humans.
 As name suggests it needs to see upper part of body - this will be a problem if we want our robot to stay close, also in this case it didn't perform very well and was slower.

-{% include googleDrivePlayer.html id="1v5Gbrjno0eyKzPT_semViFL2a51i5ab7/preview" %}
+{% include googleDrivePlayer.html id="1jNWkf1M97UBEypOCILnGTzXXnH618SYN/preview" %}

 ## Setup
 ### ESP32 Remote